Fans Threaten To Protest ‘Teen Mom 2’ If New Cast Member Added Next Season

 “I bet Chelsea is leaving.
 Cole doesn’t want to film anymore and wants a normal life.
 She would give up MTV for him.”

 While viewers are not happy about the news, it’s said the filming crew and current cast are also upset to hear DeJesus may be making a comeback.
-The Ashley’s Reality Roundup reports the MTV crew is a bit annoyed with adding another film location to their already hectic schedule.
+Ashley’s Reality Roundup reports that the MTV crew is a bit annoyed with adding another film location to their already hectic schedule.

 ‘Teen Mom 3’ Star #BrianaDeJesus Are Pregnant With Second baby!????✨???? #JulyBaby